 The study, to be published in the journal Geophysical Research Letters, also suggests a modest dip in the amount of rain due to the moon's gravitational pull.

-See images of the last Supermoon of 2015:
+Click through images of the Supermoon lunar eclipse:

 According to a summary of the findings, "When the moon is overhead, its gravity causes Earth's atmosphere to bulge toward it, so the pressure or weight of the atmosphere on that side of the planet goes up.
 Higher pressure increases the temperature of air parcels below.
 Since warmer air can hold more moisture, the same air parcels are now farther from their moisture capacity."